FortiGate

 set internet-service enable

-set internet-service app-ctrl xxxxx yyyyy <----- Application signature ID can be get from Security Profiles -> Application signatures.
+set internet-service app-ctrl xxxxx yyyyy <----- Application signature ID can get from Security Profiles -> Application signatures.

 set health-check passive <----- Name of the above health check.